OHDSI/CommonDataModel/README.md

 Release Notes
 =============
-This version is based on this CDM working group proposal [#60](https://github.com/OHDSI/CommonDataModel/issues/60) and [#59](https://github.com/OHDSI/CommonDataModel/issues/59).
+This version is based on the CDM working group proposal [#60](https://github.com/OHDSI/CommonDataModel/issues/60) and [#59](https://github.com/OHDSI/CommonDataModel/issues/59) and is **backwards compatibile with v5.0.1**.
 The proposed and accepted changes include adding a datetime field to every table that had a date column and adding field DENOMINATOR_VALUE to the DRUG_STRENGTH table.
 These were the new columns added:

 **PERSON**
 * birth_datetime, not required